 Love isn’t just a vehicle that brings happiness and contentment to your life (or frustration and anger!).
 Love is a living, dynamic creature that changes, grows, and needs attention…and you must nurture it.

 Has your loved changed to the point that you’re in a loveless relationship – or your partner isn’t honest with you?
-Read Is Your Boyfriend Telling Lies?
-How to Find Out the Truth.
+Read Why We Hurt the Ones We Love.